Here are 5 easy things you can do to ensure your blog post reaches the eyeballs of your potential customers once you’ve published it:

 - Use a few hashtags that are relevant to your blog post so people who are interested in the topic can find it, e.g. if your blog is about cutting down on plastics, use hashtags such as #sustainability #recycling, etc.

-4) Let your mailing list know about your new blog post
+4) Tell your mailing list about your new blog post

 If a customer has recently asked you about the topic you’ve discussed in your blog, why not email them directly with a link to your new post?
 You’d be demonstrating that you listened to them and care enough to help them further.